 This rule was added in 2016.
-It is intended to provide notice to the bankruptcy court and all parties to the bankruptcy case of appellate motion practice relating to a decision or order entered in the bankruptcy case.
+It is intended to provide notice to the Court and all parties to the bankruptcy case of appellate motion practice relating to a decision or order entered in the bankruptcy case.

-Rule 8024-1 ORDER, JUDGMENT, OR REMAND BY APPELLATE COURT - Amended December 1, 2014 automatically become the order or judgment of the Court and be entered as such by the Clerk without further order.
+Rule 8024-1 ORDER, JUDGMENT, OR REMAND BY APPELLATE COURT -Amended December 1, 2017

+When an order or judgment of an appellate court is filed in the office of the Clerk, such order or judgment will automatically become the order or judgment of the Court and be entered on the docket of the main bankruptcy case or adversary proceeding without further order.
 If the order or judgment of the appellate court remands for further proceedings, a motion for such further proceedings shall be referred to the Judge who heard the proceeding below unless the appellate court orders otherwise.